Skip to main content

 All PTO-eligible staff that have been employed at Vanderbilt are enrolled in short-term disability with the base coverage (paid by Vanderbilt) and/or the buy-up coverage (paid by you).
 There is a waiting period of 14 calendar days before short-term disability begins.
 You can use time in your PTO bank or legacy sick time during this waiting period.
 Note that PTO or legacy sick time and short-term disability cannot be used at the same time.

-How many weeks of short term disability will I receive if I have a baby, and have a normal delivery?
+How many weeks of short-term disability will I receive if I have a baby and have a normal delivery?

 Is there a pre-existing condition clause in the enhanced short-term disability insurance program?

 There is not a pre-existing condition clause if you enroll in the plan as a new employee.
-Please review the Summary Plan Description for full details.
+Please review the

-I am a new staff member and I didn't choose the buy-up coverage when I enrolled for benefits.
+I am a new staff member, and I didn't choose the buy-up coverage when I enrolled for benefits.
 Can I add it now?

 Do I have to wait a certain amount of time before the short-term disability benefit begins?
 How does that work?